 - Schedule all new frequent drivers to complete and pass the university-approved defensive driving course and test within 30 days of becoming a frequent driver.

 Note: If the new frequent driver meets all other qualifications set forth in this policy, they will be permitted to drive a VCU vehicle (with the exception of a passenger van) on an interim basis, pending successful completion of the defensive driving course.
 New frequent drivers must successfully complete all required training, including behind-the-wheel training, before being authorized to drive a passenger van.

 - Pay all costs associated with remedial defensive driving training for their employees, for example, if required for reinstatement of suspended driving privileges or following a failed second test.

 - Verify during the annual performance evaluation process that all frequent and infrequent drivers have a valid driver’s license.
-Place a photocopy of the license in their departmental personnel file.
+Place a photocopy of the license in the driver's departmental personnel file.